-CCCS has always been committed to helping students work in the community in positions that allow them to reflect on their personal values, contribute to the common good.
-As a consequence of that commitment, the school has developed a generous repertoire of agencies and community services that have been willing allow our students work alongside them for the purpose of service learning.
+CCCS has always been committed to helping students work in the community in positions that allow them to reflect on their personal values and contribute to the common good.
+As a consequence of that commitment, the school has developed a generous repertoire of agencies and community services that have been willing to allow our students to work alongside them for the purpose of service learning.

 A service learning project begins when a student recognizes the relationship of a personal interest with a school subject and an application to a problem solution.
-The problem may be local, national, or international concern.
+The problem may be local, national, or international opportunity.
 The project may be a personal or a group activity which could produce change in the life situation of the student, the school, the community and beyond.

 Each Service Learning Project is initiated and completed by the student or setup by the school as a group project.
 Students are required to choose from a range of available opportunities of interest in order to complete 24 hours of service learning project time.
-This typically occurs through 20 hours of service in the school created and run projects and then 4 independent hours that they setup and complete on their own.
+This typically occurs through 20 hours of service through school centered and run projects and then 4 independent hours that they setup and complete on their own.
 Students attend 5 classes to help them understand what service learning is and how it works and to help students research their individual projects and experience team building activities that prepare them for serving in the community.
 With each type of project, the student has a final assignment in a chosen medium which describes the experience, the activities completed, and the value to the student with respect to:

 - Increased knowledge of an organization and its services

 - Increased connectedness with the community beyond the school

-- Personal changes resulting from service to others
+- Personal growth resulting from service to others

 - Understanding of the relationship between interest, subject, and area of service